Zane Musgrove: 2022

 On 7 January, it was revealed that Musgrove would need to attend Waverley Local Court on 12 January in relation to a driving offence which dated back to November 2021.
 It was alleged that Musgrove had been stopped by police for driving without headlights on.
 After the police conducted further checks they discovered that Musgrove was driving on a suspended licence.

 Musgrove played a total of 24 matches for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

 On 19 October, Musgrove signed a two-year deal to join St. George Illawarra starting in 2023.

 2023

 On 21 February, Musgrove was issued with a breach notice and fined by St. George Illawarra after he was involved in an altercation with teammate Mikaele Ravalawa following the clubs Charity Shield loss to South Sydney in Mudgee.
 It was alleged that both players were heavily intoxicated after a night out of drinking following the game.

+Musgrove would play a total of 11 games for St. George Illawarra in the 2023 NRL season as they finished 16th.

+On 5 October 2023 it was reported that he had signed for Warrington on a two-year deal for the 2024 season.

+2024

+On 8 June, Musgrove played in Warrington's 2024 Challenge Cup final defeat against Wigan.

+Musgrove played 25 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

+2025

+On 23 May 2025 it was reported that he had signed for Oldham RLFC in the RFL Championship on an 18-month deal.

+On 25 June, Musgrove was suspended for eight games after he was found guilty of using unacceptable language whilst playing for Warrington during the 2025 Challenge Cup semi-final.